Grade "A" Single Service Facility Details & FAQ

 Who needs a license?

-If you produce single service products or closures for use in the dairy industry you need a single service facility license.
+Anyone who produces single service products or closures for use in the dairy industry must have a single service facility license.
 However, this license is only for a stand-alone facility.
 If you facility is part of a Grade A Milk or Manufacturing Dairy plant, it will be inspected and licensed as part of that plant.

 The Single Service facility license is $250.
-This license is renewed annually and is not pro-rated.
+This license is renewed annually.

 How do I apply for a license?

 Are there any special requirements to obtain a license?

 Who do I contact for an inspection?

 An individual who is interested in operating a single service facility should contact the Lansing office at 800-292-3939.

 Steps to becoming a Licensed Grade "A" Single-Service Facility in accordance with the Grade "A" Milk Law of 2001

 (The links below require Adobe's free Acrobat Reader to view.)